 It won’t clear up overnight and could take a few months but it is a healthier and more natural way to treat this problem.

 Now it’s clear we have established the antibacterial benefits of Tea Tree Oil so far, but there is more.
 It is a super handy oil to have within your first aid kit because it can soothe skin inflammation, it can be used to disinfect, and treat minor cuts/scrapes as it kills any bacteria that could get into a wound.

 It also helps to encourage wounds to heal, by reducing inflammation and boosting the white blood cells to get to work to heal the injured area, which in turn will speed up the healing process.

 Benefits of Tea Tree oil in skincare

-With its bacteria fighting and anti-inflammatory properties it is easy to understand why it helps those who suffer with spots or acne.
+With its bacteria-fighting and anti-inflammatory properties, it is easy to understand why it helps those who suffer from spots or acne.

 Not only does it help to calm the skin, but it can help reduce spots naturally and is a lot gentler on the skin compared to other spot fighting products.
 Tea Tree oil even naturally reduces the level of sebum production too.

 There are many products that contain Tea Tree oil within them, but you can apply tea tree oil directly onto your spots without the need to dilute it down with water.

 Tea Tree oil can help reduce any inflammation you may suffer from, on either your face or body, including helping to fight Psoriasis and helps in the treatment of Eczema too.